derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Flower Shop Ordering To Go** - Create a flower shop application which deals in flower objects and use those flower objects in a bouquet object which can then be sold.
+**9) Flower Shop Ordering To Go** - Create a flower shop application which deals in flower objects and use those flower objects in a bouquet object which can then be sold.
 Keep track of the number of objects and when you may need to order more.
   - [ ] Go
   - [ ] Java
   - [ ] Rust